aarmey/ml-for-bioe/website/review-qs.md

 4. What is the difference between testing and fuzzing?
 5. What is linting?
 6. You and a colleague are putting together a model.
 What are some factors that could influence the results besides the code that you write?
+7. You write a function that takes in a voltage from a device and returns the inferred heart rate of the measured individual.
+What are three high-quality unit tests you could write to test this?

 ### Lecture 7